jeffreykegler/hoonlint/misc/whitespace.md

 the join,
 and the comments can be seen as "postponing" the join.

-The gap of split jog should be vertical, with the gap's comments aligned with the jog body.
+The gap of split jog should be vertical.
+The inter-comment column location of the gap should be the column location of the jog body;
+and there should be no pre-comment column location.
-The indentation of the body of a split kingside jog should be 1 stop **greater** than the indentation of the jog's head.
+The column location of the body of a split kingside jog should be 1 stop **greater** than the column location of the jog's head.
-The indentation of the body of a split queenside jog should be 1 stop **less** than the indentation of the jog's head.
+The column location of the body of a split queenside jog should be 1 stop **less** than the column location of the jog's head.

 ## Joggings